 When to Euthanize a Dog with Tracheal Collapse?

-No pet parent wants to consider euthanizing their dog.
-There’s nothing harder than losing your canine companion.
+No dog owner wants to consider euthanizing their dog.
+There’s nothing harder than to say goodbye to your canine companion.
 No matter the cause, euthanasia is a challenging topic to discuss or even consider.

-In this article, we’re going to cover a condition called tracheal collapse and how to know when it’s time to euthanize your dog due to this condition.
+In this article, we’re going to cover a condition called tracheal collapse and how to know when it’s time to put your dog down due to this condition.

 What Is Tracheal Collapse?